 Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

-Get your pizza fix with this easy protein pizza, ready in under 30 minutes and packed with over 20 grams of protein per serving.
-Enjoy a healthier version of traditional pizza without sacrificing flavor!
+You are going to love this easy protein pizza recipe.
+It can be made in under 30 minutes and is packed with over 20 grams of protein per serving.
+Enjoy a homemade healthier version of traditional pizza without sacrificing flavor!
 Plus, it is gluten-free!

 I am obsessed with this high-protein pizza recipe!
 It makes a wonderful healthier alternative to traditional pizza that you are going to love!
-The homemade pizza crust ingredients include a combination of Greek yogurt and self-rising gluten-free flour.
+The homemade protein pizza crust ingredients include a combination of Greek yogurt and self-rising gluten-free flour.

 If you have been following me for a while then you know that I love all pizza recipes like this chickpea flour pizza, naan pizza, or this low-carb zucchini pizza.
+Or try this low carb cottage cheese pizza!

 But this amazing protein pizza is my new go-to recipe to satisfy my pizza craving when it hits!
 Not to mention, it’s also a great way to get that extra protein in!